 Make sure that the sides are slightly tapered so that the base is wider than the top.
 This allows sunlight to reach the bottom of the hedge and encourages growth.

 Some plants respond better to a hard pruning than others.
 When cutting conifers be careful not to cut into bare wood as you will end up with a hole in your hedge.
 Do not cut back further than half an inch from the last green shoot.

-Privett and beech are both hardy and resilient to a hard pruning.
+Privet and beech are both hardy and resilient to a hard pruning.

 Cutting Informal Hedges

-Trimming an informal hedge is much the same and pruning a shrub – they shouldn’t need much hard pruning as an informal hedge is allowed to grow naturally so that its shape isn’t spoiled.
+Trimming an informal hedge is much the same as pruning a shrub – they shouldn’t need much hard pruning as an informal hedge is allowed to grow naturally so that its shape isn’t spoiled.